Education & Resources

 5. Check for Signs of Infection

-• Look for Redness, Odor, or Discharge: If you notice any of these signs, contact your veterinarian, as they may indicate an ear infection or other health issue.
+If you notice any of these signs, contact your veterinarian, as they may indicate an ear infection or another underlying issue.

 6. Reward Your Pet